Perfect 2-colorings of Hamming graphs: Constructions of perfect colorings

-All constructions of perfect colorings of $H(n,q)$ in this paragraph are based on the following known and straightforward fact. \begin{lemma} Suppose that $f$ is a perfect coloring of a multigraph $H$ with a quotient matrix $S$.
-If $\varphi$ is a covering of $H$ by a multigraph $G$, then $\varphi \circ f$ is a perfect coloring of $G$ with the quotient matrix $S$. \end{lemma}
+All constructions of perfect colorings of $H(n,q)$ in this section are based on the following known and straightforward fact. \begin{lemma} Suppose that $f$ is a perfect coloring of a multigraph $H$ with the quotient matrix $S$.
+If $\varphi$ is a covering of $H$ by a multigraph $G$, then $f \circ \varphi$ is a perfect coloring of $G$ with the quotient matrix $S$. \end{lemma}